Retail credit cards can hold a great deal of value for loyal shoppers.

 If your retail card was one of your oldest credit cards, it can affect your average length of credit history.
 You’ll end your positive credit history with the account upon closure, but activity even from closed accounts remains on your report for up to ten years, so you have time before you’ll see the impact.
 In the meantime, continue growing your credit history and making on time payments.

-If your retail card was your only credit card, it’s a good idea to look for other credit options to replace it so you can continue to build up good credit habits.
+If your retail card was your only credit card, it’s a good idea to look for the best credit card that fits your spending habits and allows you to continue to build up good credit.
 Just remember, any time you apply for new credit, the creditor will make a hard inquiry on your credit report to check your creditworthiness, which can cause a temporary hit to your credit score.

 More impactful than your credit history is your credit utilization.
 Credit utilization shows how much credit you use in relation to the amount you have available.
 When you close an account, you’ll no longer have access to that part of your available credit.